sagemath/trac_to_gh/Issue 3841.md

 # Issue 3841: [with patch, not ready for review] Use singular for calculus by default.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3841

 Original creator: gfurnish